Home >> Programs >> Pompe Disease

 Pompe Disease (AT2220)

-active form.
-Immune responses occur in a majority of Pompe patients receiving alglucosidase
+including the occurrence of immune responses in a majority of Pompe patients receiving rhGAA infusions.1

 The U.S. Food and Drug Administration's Office of Orphan Products Development has